fntz/fntz.github.io/_posts/2014-12-18-writing-todo-app-with-sirius.markdown

 + Binding, you might bind model and view, with modify any attributes (class, id, data-*) on changes, bind view to model, view to view, and any object property to view.
 + For models available Validators, and you might easy add new own validators.
 + Html5 Routing, in browsers which not support html5 routing, all routes will be convert to hashbase routes.
-+ Log all actions in applcation.
++ Log all actions in application.
 + Work with any javascript library (jQuery, Prototypejs).

 Any way lets create a simple todo app with `Sirius`.